tomhodgins/cssplus/README.md

 In addition, the `--clicked` variable is changed from `0` to `1` between the `mousedown` and `touchstart` events and the corresponding `mouseup` or `touchend` events.
 This allows you to use the `var(--clicked)` ratio as a `1` or `0` in your CSS `calc()` functions, or as a value for `opacity:;` fairly easily.

-To run Cursory whenever you want, use the `cursory()` function in JS.
+To run Cursory whenever you want, use the `cursory.load()` function in JS.

 To make an element like `div` follow the cursor position when using `cursory`, use CSS with variables like this: